<-Foreward Go to ToC Scope->

 (Informative)

-Since the first Motorwagen saw the light in 1886, many inventions have transformed automobiles making them easier to use and more responsive to human needs.
+Since 1885, when the first Motorwagen was built, many inventions have made automobiles easier to drive and more responsive to human needs.
 A short list includes electric ignition starter, car radio, car key, power steering, cruise control, electric windows, intermittent windshield wipers, anti-lock braking system (ABS), digital dashboard displays, electromagnetic parking sensors, on-board diagnostics, mobile connection, satellite navigation, reversing camera, automatic parking, driver assistance features, etc.

-Starting from the first experiments in 1939 , many efforts have further transformed automobiles from passive machine to machines with some “self-driving” capabilities.
-Recently, the Society of Automotive Engineers (SAE) in the USA has developed a Level-based classification of cars that have “self-driving” capabilities.
-Today, self-driving cars are not only technically possible, but to some extent commercially available.
+Starting from 1939, when the first “self-driving” can was experimented, many efforts have further transformed automobiles from machine entirely driven by humans to machines with some “self-driving” capabilities.
+The Society of Automotive Engineers (SAE) in the USA has already developed a Level-based classification of cars with some “self-driving” capabilities.
+Today, self-driving cars are not only technically possible, but commercially available.
 They promise to bring benefits that will positively affect industry, society, and the environment, such as:

 1. Replacing human error with a machine less prone to errors.